poems4u/poems4u/content/poems/posts/Lymphnoed.md

 Others' vomit on the page.

 But I live in a place with hundreds of peepholes, <br>
-And Tanya tell me the news <br>
+And Tanya!
+Tell me the news! <br>
 (And sorry to the Mexican who shared my needles, <br>
 Cuz HIV is coming soon). <br>

 Unknown lives and deaths <br>
 In the bricks AND in the abodes—— <br>
 May the wauss enjoy his final breaths <br>
-Before the abdomen is removed.
+Before the abdomen removed.

 Some crackheads have a patron saint <br>
 Who lives and walks among us—— <br>